victorrhsu/victorrhsu.github.io/photography.md

   <div class="photo-intro-text">
     <p>
-      I am also passionate about landscape and wildlife photography.
+      I am passionate about landscape and wildlife photography.
       Below are some photographs from my travels across Europe, Asia, and North America.
     </p>
   </div>